theHostileNegotiator/KWBandage/PatchNotes.md

 	* Husk model now appears more destroyed.
 The generated Debris actually make sense now.
 4. Formation Preview may move around according to the animation it is currently in
 	* Forced no animation to be played at ModelState
+5. Unit is supposed to have sound effects for death animations as seen in the GameObject file
+	* Moved Animation sound effects to the Husk GameObject
 #### MARV
 1. Only required Tier 2 structure (Command Post) compared to other factions which required their respective Tier 3 structure (After Reclamation Hub is deployed)
 	* Changed RequiredObject to Tech Center